-Students are accepted into Westcliff University on a provisional basis pending the submission of all required enrollment requirements, which are as follows:
+Students are accepted into Westcliff University on a conditional basis pending the submission of all required enrollment requirements, which are as follows:

-- Application for Admission: All students who wish to apply must complete an application for admission.
+- 1. Application for Admission: All students who wish to apply must complete an application for admission.
 The application can be requested from the Admissions Department or downloaded off and submitted from the Westcliff University website the application must be completed thoroughly or it will be returned without action. - 2.
 Application Fee: All applicants must submit an application fee of fifty dollars (\$50.00 USD) with the admissions application by credit card online.
 If the fee does not accompany the Admissions Application, the application will not be processed.
 The application fee is non-refundable. - 3.
-Official Transcripts / Academic Records: All applicants are required to submit official transcripts from the institution granting their qualifying degree.
-If transcripts are from a foreign institution, a university-approved evaluation agency must review and send their official evaluation directly to the Office of the Registrar. - 4.
-Disclosure, Consent, and Acknowledgement Forms: All applicants must sign and submit required disclosure, consent and acknowledgement forms, which include: - 4.1.
-Acknowledgement of Americans with Disabilities Act (ADA) Policies and Students with Disabilities - 4.2.
-Acknowledgement of Westcliff University Catalog and Student Handbook - 4.3.
-Consent to Release Information of Education - 4.4.
-FERPA (Family Educational Rights and Privacy Act) Form - 4.5.
-The Higher Education Act (HEA) - 4.6.
-Health Insurance Disclosure - 4.7.
-Media Consent and Release - 4.8.
-Supplementary Disclosure - 5.
-School Performance Fact Sheet - 6.
-Enrollment Agreement - 7.
-Registration
+Official Transcripts / Academic Records: All applicants are required to submit official transcripts from the institution granting their qualifying degree. - 4.
+Disclosure, Consent, and Acknowledgement Forms: All applicants must sign and submit required disclosure, consent and acknowledgement forms, which include:

+- 4.1.
+Acknowledgement of Americans with Disabilities Act (ADA) Policies and Students with Disabilities

+- 4.2.
+Acknowledgement of Westcliff University Catalog and Student Handbook

+- 4.3.
+Consent to Release Information of Education

+- 4.4.
+FERPA (Family Educational Rights and Privacy Act) Form

+- 4.5.
+The Higher Education Act (HEA)

+- 4.6.
+Health Insurance Disclosure

+- 4.7.
+Media Consent and Release

+- 4.8.
+Supplementary Disclosure

+- 5. School Performance Fact Sheet

+- 6. Enrollment Agreement

+- 7. Registration